 I by no means think that these terms should be used but the community of researchers who are currently engaged in the research of paranormal/anomalistic phenomena should at some point begin to classify with language of what they are doing.
 It will cut down on confusion and quell in-fighting.
 It will also assist the field down it’s path to being recognized as a more serious.
 I know many people scoff that words are as influence-able as I make them out to be but just think of the damage done, to our shared field of interest, by the word “Ghostbuster” and you’ll see just how much words make a difference… after all, isn’t a large part of EVP itself really just trying to make sense of words?

-By the way I spelled important incorrectly on purpose.
+By the way, earlier in this post I spelled “important” incorrectly on purpose.

 *Transmissive Visitant: An alleged visitor from the non-corporeal world that can allow the transmission of energy, in any of its forms, into the realm of human experiences.